lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 Amazon's finance department was a few steps ahead of me, however.
 In 2014, **Kindle Unlimited** was launched, which offered consumers access to thousands of "free" e-books for a small fee of about $12 per month.
 But why would consumers pay $12 monthly for access to e-books they can get for free at the library?

 Amazon had the answer to that.
 Any e-books offered on Kindle Unlimited were **not allowed to be offered on any other platform** or by any other service.
-So if you want that
+So if you want an e-book that's on Kindle Unlimited, that's the only place you're going to get it without purchasing it outright.

 ### Analysis Objective